 Choosing the Right Potato

 Absolutely any potato will work for these cheesy potatoes.
-But, if you are keeping the dish classic, which means no flour, then, ideally, you will want the starchier potatoes, which are russets.
+But, if you are keeping the dish classic, which means no flour ideally, you will want the starchier potatoes, which are russets.
 Yukon Gold are a good second choice but they don't have as much starch as russets.
 The starch in the potatoes will help to thicken the cream as the dish bakes.

 Which Cheese to Use

 As with the choice of potato, any cheese will be delicious.
 However, my favourite is Gruyère, the fondue cheese.
-The reason for that is because that Gruyere melts up ultra creamy and has a richness that works well for potatoes.
+The reason is that Gruyere melts up ultra creamy and has a richness that works well for potatoes.
 I also used aged cheddar to top the gratin, which adds a nice sharpness.

 Slicing Your Potatoes

 If you're using russet potatoes, they will need to be peeled.
 A thinner skinned potato, like a Yukon Gold, can be used unpeeled.
 The thinner that you slice the potatoes, the faster the dish will cook.
-I find that a ⅛ inch slice works well for allowing the potatoes to keep their shape, without an overly long baking time.
+A ⅛ inch slice works well for allowing the potatoes to keep their shape, without an overly long baking time.
 A mandolin or a food processor with a slicing attachment make quick work of slicing.

 - 1 tablespoon butter